fgeorges/mlproj/README.md

 - new command to publish to CXAN
 - edit environment files from the Console
 - word lexicons
-- add support for triggers in space files
+- add support for triggers in environs

 Support the following scenario (e.g. for the EXPath ML Console):